khairihafsham/khairihafsham.github.io/content/post/lamport-timestamp-part-1/content.md

 end
 ```

-If we ran the processes, get all the events and sort them, the list should look something like below:
+If we repeat all the steps again, we’ll get:

 ```elixir
 [